Diffraction of singularities for the wave equation on manifolds with corners: Geometry: metric and Laplacian

 which can be made to vanish by making the appropriate choice of the $Y_{jk},$ using the invertibility of $\{b_{ij}\}.$

-Let $X=[X_0; \cornX],$ be the \emph{real blowup} of $\cornX$ in $X_0$ (see \cite{Melrose:Atiyah, MR95k:58168}) and let $\efspace$ denote the front face of the blowup, which we also refer to as the {\em edge face}.
-Recall that the blow-up arises by identifying a neigborhood of $Y$ in $X_0$ with the inward-pointing normal bundle $N^+\cornX$ of $\cornX$ in $X_0$ and blowing up the origin in the fibers of the normal bundle (i.e.\ introducing polar coordinates in the fibers).
+Let $X=[X_0; \cornX],$ be the \emph{real blow-up} of $\cornX$ in $X_0$ \nomenclature[X]{$X$}{Spatial manifold, blown up at corner} (see \cite{Melrose:Atiyah, MR95k:58168}) and let $\efspace$ denote the front face of the blow-up, which we also refer to as the {\em edge face}. \nomenclature[Y]{$\tilde{Y}$}{Front face of blown-up spatial corner} Recall that the blow-up arises by identifying a neigborhood of $Y$ in $X_0$ with the inward-pointing normal bundle $N^+\cornX$ of $\cornX$ in $X_0$ and blowing up the origin in the fibers of the normal bundle (i.e.\ introducing polar coordinates in the fibers).
 Since the normal bundle is trivialized by the defining functions of the boundary faces, a neighborhood of $\efspace$ in $X$ is globally diffeomorphic to

 We use coordinates $z_1,\dots, z_f$ in $Z;$ near a corner of $Z$ of codimension $k,$ these are divided into $z'_1,\dots, z'_k \in [0,\infty)$ and $z''_{k+1},\dots, z''_f \in \RR.$ There is significant freedom in choosing the identification of a neighborhood of $\cornX$ and the coordinates on the fibers of the normal bundle but the naturality of the smooth structure on the blown up manifold, $[X_0;\cornX],$ corresponds to the fact that these are smoothly related.